gretingz/rfcs/text/0000-custom-dsts-and-references.md

     wrapper: DynWrapper,
 }
 ```
-If DynWrapper has a stricter alignment than usize, it's not really possible to tell how much padding there is between some_number and wrapper (without a fat pointer).
+If DynWrapper has a stricter alignment than usize, it's not really possible to tell how much padding there is between ```some_number``` and ```wrapper``` (without a fat pointer).
 This would be possible to solve by having wrapper be the first element of the struct.
 Having two DynWrappers in a struct is not possible.

+## Rules for adding reborrows:

+The rules should be kept vauge and restrictive to allow for future changes, but here are anyways my naïve set of rules for reborrowing.

+Zeroth rule is that no reborrowing should occur if not neccesary.

+First rule: A reborrow should be attempted if there is a method that expects a wrong type ("Expected T found U").

+Second rule: If a reborrow that was attemped because of the first rule fails because of a lifetime error, the reborrow should be attempted to be replaced by an into_immutable.

+Third rule: If a value is moved, and then used again, try to replace the previous move with a reborrow.

 ## Auto impls: